John Cale (c) Abbie Trayler-Smith

 Rhino Handmade releases the Stooges Cale produced debut album yet again.
 The deluxe edition of 2005 contained alternate takes and a couple of the original John Cale mixes.

-This time it's a lavish package (two CDs along with a 7” single) with the tracks of the studio release, outtakes and a studio version of Asthma Attack combined with the full John Cale mixes - We Will Fall and Ann are previously unreleased, Not Right was only available as the B-side of the 1970 7" 45rpm single.
+This time it's a lavish package (two CDs along with a 7” single) with the tracks of the studio release, outtakes and a studio version of Asthma Attack combined with the full John Cale mixes - We Will Fall and Ann are previously unreleased, Not Right was only available as the B-side of the 1970 7" 45rpm single released in 2005.
+Unfortunately on this release all the tracks mixed by Cale run too slow, some of 8% and others 10%.
+The label went through the trouble replacing discs, because of using the wrong colour, but did not correct the speed.

 John Cale live in Wroclaw 2010-03-27